 Beautiful finishes and trim can be used to define different areas of your basement, so you will know exactly where the living room starts and ends and where your mini kitchen begins.
-There are so many ideas you can consider, including simple painted ceilings, which can easily separate every section of your basement through the use of different colours.
+There are so many ideas you can consider, including simply painted ceilings, which can easily separate every section of your basement through the use of different colors.

 Less Dust and Cobwebs